RonZaretsky/RonZaretsky/README.md

 # Ron Zaretsky

 ## About Me
-I am **Ron Zaretsky**, a B.Sc.
-Sciences student with a focus on computer science.
-I have a strong passion for programming and software development.
-My primary area of interest lies in embedded systems and the C language.
-I enjoy working on challenging projects that require a deep understanding of hardware and low-level programming.
+I am **Ron Zaretsky**, a computer science focused B.Sc. in science student.
+Experienced software developer with strong self-learning abilities, quick adaptability, and effective teamwork skills.
+Excellent interpersonal skills and highly sociable.
+Passionate about my work, with a strong desire to continue learning and growing.

 ## Experience
-I have **1 year** of experience working with **Flutter** and implementing the **Bloc architecture**.
+**2 year** of experience working with **Flutter** and implementing the **Bloc architecture**.
 During this time, I have developed various mobile applications using these technologies.
 I have a solid understanding of state management and reactive programming concepts.

 ## Programming Languages
 I am proficient in the following programming languages: